Numax SFL618 Pneumatic Flooring Stapler/Nailer Review

 It comes with a white rubber mallet, an air tool oil, and adjusting tools to ensure the highest performance.
 It also has the option to add a Flooring Nailer Roller Base Converter when buying this device to increase the efficiency even more.

-Pros Of Numax SFL618
+Benefits Of Numax SFL618

 • A perfect tool to install the tongue and groove hardwood flooring